mxstack/mxmake/docs/source/usage-old.rst

 The generation target is ``scripts/run-tests.sh``.

-Invocation of the test run is done via :ref:`test` make target.
+Invocation of the test run is done via `test` make target.

 Configuration looks like so: